AmericasMart: History

 A local architect of Atlanta, John C. Portman, designed the Atlanta Mart.
 The Mart opened in 1957, and Portman held many positions of leadership since the founding.
 These include chairman of the board, chief executive officer, and a director.
 John Portman’s son, Jeffrey Portman served as the President of AMC, Inc. from 1994 to 2018.
 In 1996 Jeffrey Portman renamed the trading center AmericasMart, as before it was known as the Atlanta Market Center.
-AmericasMart merged with International Market Centers in 2018.
+AmericasMart merged with ANDMORE (formerly International Market Centers) in 2018.

 Entrance

 The mart is a place to buy wholesale products and it is expected that the products the buyers purchase at the mart are then resold in their businesses.
 Therefore the mart is closed to the public.
 Buyers must register their businesses with the Mart and are required to check in upon arrival.
 A business must visit the Mart with a specified regularity or forfeit its membership.
 A company may bring employees and guests to assist with purchasing decisions.